mgsnova/feature/README.md

         rake feature:redis:disable[toggle_name]

-If you want to create your own rake tasks that use these tasks, you can include the feature rake tasks in your rakefile as follows:
+If you want to create your own rake tasks that use these tasks, you can include the above rake tasks in your rakefile as follows:

         # In myapp/lib/tasks/myrakefile.rake
         spec = Gem::Specification.find_by_name 'feature'